-Not only that, the originality of the content is also an important factor.
-Duplicate and thin contents are 99.9% likely to have a negative impact on the overall ranking of your website.
+Not only that, but the originality of the content is also an important factor.
+Duplicate and thin contents are 99.9% likely to hurt the overall ranking of your website.

-Search engine algorithm is complicated, smart and they are able to detect plagiarism and useless content.
+The search engine algorithm is complicated, smart and they can detect plagiarism and useless content.

 So how do you know which content search engine will rank?